bitfocus/companion-module-vizio-smartcast/HELP.md

-## VIZIO Smartcast
+# VIZIO SmartCast

-> Make sure you pair the device firt!
+> Make sure you pair the device first!

 ## Usage

 Create a pair action and launch that action
-When connection is succesfull it will display a PIN number on the device Create a enter pin action and fill in the pin code, run the action
+When connection is successful it will display a PIN number on the device Create a enter pin action and fill in the pin code, run the action

 It should be paired now (you can see it on the device)